ighdez/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm from Concepcion, a city located in southern Chile.
-There I pursued my Bachelor and my Master in Environmental and Natural Resource Economics in the University of Concepcion.
+**Welcome to my website!** I'm a Chilean Environmental and Natural Resource Economist.

-After my graduation, I worked as a Reserach Assistant in the School of Bussiness and Economics of Universidad del Desarrollo, and for the Center for the Study of Multiple Drivers on Marine Socioecological Systems (MUSELS).
-During those three years I contributed on the development of interdisciplinary research about consumers' preferences for avoiding Ocean Acidification effecs in marine resouces from the Aquaculture industry in southern Chile.

-Today, I am a PhD Student of the Faculty of Technology, Policy and Management in the Delft University of Technology in Netherlands.
-I will work on the Participatory Value Evaluation Method and their extensions from both Choice Modelling and Economic approaches.
+During most of the time I'm a PhD student at the Delft University of Technology, in the Netherlands, focusing on developing my research project on Participatory Value Evaluation and their extensions.

+In my free times I refill my caffeine requirements visiting some new cafeterias, bringing my camera to capture some good moments, mostly sunsets (I suck taking day pictures).

+Some nights I try to improve my programming skills trying to link it with my research interests (see below).
+I use mostly R and Matlab, and I am learning Python at utilitary level, and more recently the Julia programming language.